Husqvarna Tiller Review

 Although the machine is pulling itself forward it can still be tiring as you have to maneuver it over humps of plowed soil.
 This can be cumbersome especially if you are digging deep.
 We have found it easier to go over it once with a shallow cut and then deeper on the next pass.
 Although it seems to be doing the work twice, we have found for deeply rooted plants, it is the best method.

-Cutting Lawn Grass With a Tiller.
+Cutting Lawn Grass With a Tiller

 As I mentioned previously we have a wide variety of grasses and weeds but the most problematic is one type of lawn grass we have.
 It forms a tightly interwoven blanket of roots making it almost impenetrable.
 The tiller does struggle on this.
-Luckily for us, this type of grass isn't around our coconut trees.
+Luckily for us, this type of grass isn't around many of our coconut trees.

 What's the Difference Between a Rotavator and a Tiller?

 At my home, we call it a rotavator but that has more to do with what it is called in the UK.
 In the US, this gasoline powered machine is called a tiller so that is what I will refer to it, here in my review.

 A rotavator is also a type which can be pulled behind a tractor.
 This Husqvarna tiller pulls itself forward but very slowly.
 Both a rotavator and a tiller have rotating blades, called tines, which loosen the soil.
 Other names are a rotary tiller, a rotary plow, a powered tiller, or a rototiller.
 Of these, there are various sizes and the size you buy will be dependent on your needs for your backyard or small farm.

 This is the US version of our Husqvarna tiller.
 For us, we knew we needed a robust machine and we trusted the Husqvarna brand because we have previously used their equipment.
 The tiller has literally transformed our farm here.
 We would have had to dig around 433 coconut trees and now we can just use this to break up the soil.